 Most children with an anterior SC joint dislocation can be managed with a sling or collar and cuff.

-SC joint dislocations are classified as Grades I-V, with Grade V being a posterior dislocation.
+SC joint dislocations are classified as Grades I-V, with Grade V as a posterior dislocation.
 Any child with a suspected posterior SC joint dislocations should be referred to the on-call orthopaedic team – these are orthopaedic emergencies, with CT angiograms favoured to characterise the extent of vascular injury and operative reduction performed, often in consultation with vascular surgeons.

 Lateral third clavicle fractures

 These can be easily confused with acromioclavicular (AC) joint injuries.
-Both present clinically with pain and tenderness around the AC joint plus swelling and bruising.
+Both present clinically with pain and tenderness around the AC joint, plus swelling and bruising.
 The ‘cross-arm test’ (ABDuction across the chest) results in increased pain in both conditions.
-Little or no deformity may be seen on x-ray unless a Salter-Harris II fracture is present.
+Little or no deformity may be seen on an x-ray unless a Salter-Harris II fracture is present.

 Management